processing/OSACC-p5.js-Access-Report/2-guided-discussion/2-future-thinking-ai-guided-discussion.md

 The "Future Thinking and AI" discussion session at the Open Source Arts Contributor Conference in 2023 aimed to explore the transformative potential and risks associated with AI and society.
 As artists, programmers, and scholars, discussion participants examined AI tools and tech culture critically to reimagine possibilities for a more inclusive future.

 The Future Thinking/AI guided discussion started with a 5-minute introduction, followed by 45 minutes for smaller group discussions and note-taking in 4 different subtopics.
-The subtopics for the Future Thinking/AI guided workshop were:

-* Relationship to Tech Companies
+The subtopics for the Future Thinking/AI guided workshop were: Relationship to Tech Companies, Empowering Creativity, Tools, Stewardship, Responsibility, Newcomers and Guides: Getting Your Feet Wet.
-* Empowering Creativity
-* Tools, Stewardship, Responsibility
-* Newcomers and Guides: Getting Your Feet Wet

 The subtopic discussion aimed to leave room for everyone to speak.
 The groups were encouraged to embrace awkward silences, be kind and generous, and share space.
 The shared document was used to take notes or as a way to contribute to participants who preferred not to speak out loud.
 The discussion ended with a 10-minute closing share-out with representatives from each subtopic group.